vilgeralorraine/VILGERA_MIDTERMS/README.md

 # How to Set Up VS Code for React Projects

+#### Install VS Code
+> THe first step is to install Visual Studio Code in your computer.